hellokayas/hellokayas.github.io/_pages/about.md

 ------
 * Jan 2026 - Our paper [PixRec: Leveraging Visual Context for Next-Item Prediction in Sequential Recommendation](https://arxiv.org/pdf/2601.06458) accepted in [Science and Information Computing Conference 2026](https://saiconference.com/Computing) and it will appear as chapter of [Lecture Notes in Networks and Systems](https://link.springer.com/series/15179).

-* Dec 2025 - Our paper [Time-Constrained Recommendations: Reinforcement Learning Strategies for E-Commerce](https://arxiv.org/pdf/2512.13726) accepted in [International Conference on Pattern Recognition Applications and Methods 2026](https://icpram.scitevents.org/presentationdetails.aspx).
-My coathor [Souradip Pal](https://souradipp76.github.io/) would be in Spain for the oral presentation.

 * Aug 2025 - I passed my PhD Prospectus exam.
 One more step to go!

 * May 2025 - Invited to talk at [Salesforce AI Research](https://www.salesforceairesearch.com/) forum where I presented my research [ReadmeReady](https://joss.theoj.org/papers/10.21105/joss.07489).
 Read about it [here](https://medium.com/@pidnas94335/readmeready-free-and-customizable-code-documentation-with-llms-a-fine-tuning-approach-fd9fdd2d1ce9)